6 Best Australian Mattresses for Heavy Sleepers in 2025 [Tested & Reviewed]

 • Solid Edge Support – perfect for heavier individuals.
 No matter how often you sit on the edge, it simply won't sag!

 • Ultra-Durable Micro-Coil Comfort Layer: We've replaced traditional mattress comfort foams with a revolutionary 3cm diameter micro-coil system.
-This innovative design eliminates common heat dissipation problems and prevents the long-term sagging often associated with foam layers, significantly extending the mattress's lifespan.

 • 7-Zone Support System: Specifically designed to target and perfectly support your head, shoulders, waist, hips, thighs, calves, and feet, ensuring optimal pressure relief and promoting proper spinal balance for a restorative sleep.